Bikas0/Terraform/Create-AWS-Instance/README.md

 This is useful to SSH into the instance or access any services running on it.

 ## Summary
-  Block                       Purpose
+  Block                       Purpose <br>
-terraform -------------- Sets required providers and Terraform version provider --------------- Configures AWS region resource --------------- Provisions an EC2 instance output	---------------- Displays the EC2 instance's public IP after creation
+terraform -------------- Sets required providers and Terraform version <br>
+provider --------------- Configures AWS region <br>
+resource --------------- Provisions an EC2 instance <br>
+output	---------------- Displays the EC2 instance's public IP after creation